The Fight For Daintree Power

 DSSG STANDALONE RAPS

-Underground boring for cables,
+Directional boring for cables, no trees

-Every household needs to destroy one hectare
+Every household needs to destroy nearly

-of rain forest for sufficient sun on solar panels
+a hectare of rain forest for sufficient sun on solar panels

 Sharing of excess renewable energy